Our Values and Ethos

 Children learn progressively about how the law works and how laws are created and also what happens when they are no longer required.
 They also learn how they can support changes in the law and they consider implications of laws being broken and if this can ever be considered acceptable.

-All of the children receive a Behaviour Booklet at the beginning of every year to remind them about how we must behave in school.
-Every school year, at the start of term, through our Personal Development Week, we have a major focus on citizenship, school rules and behaviour management.
+Every school year, at the start of term, through our Personal Development Week, we have a major focus on citizenship, school rules and behaviour.
 Children learn about parts that we play in society and how our actions affect those around them.

-Daily assembly sets the tone for the day in terms of our high expectations and, over the year, children work towards bronze, silver and gold awards for ‘consistently’ good behaviour.
+Monday morning assembly sets the tone for the week in terms of our high expectations and, over the year, children work towards bronze, silver and gold awards for ‘consistent’ good behaviour.
+On Friday assembly we focus on Skillsbuilder skills that support them in thinking about how they present to others and also how they can develop themselves for their careers in future.

 All children participate in PSHE lessons to understand equality and human rights, respect and dignity, rights, choices, consent and individuality as well as having values and principles.
 This learning is supplemented through our Personal Development Week each term when all aspects of British Values are taught and reinforced.
 Respect is also one of our core words and all children are able to work towards a ‘Respect award’ to show that they understand this value.